Topological quantum thermometry: Results

-{\it Quantum Fisher information for the Rice-Mele model}--- The crucial aspect of the practical utilization of this system as a local quantum thermometer is its energy gap tunability.
-Here, we show that controlling the staggered potential amplitude $m$ allows adjusting the system's sensitivity over a few orders of magnitude of temperature changes.
-In Fig.~\ref{fig:Fig4}(a)-(b), we present an energy level spectrum as a function of the staggered potential amplitude $m$ with $N=L/2-1$ and $N = L/2$ particles, respectively, for $L = 16$ sites.
+The crucial aspect of the practical utilization of this system as a local quantum thermometer is its energy gap tunability.
+Here, we show that controlling the staggered potential amplitude $m$, allows adjusting the system's sensitivity over a few orders of magnitude of temperature changes.
+In Fig.~\ref{fig:Fig4} (a)-(b), we present an energy level spectrum as a function of the staggered potential amplitude $m$ with $N=L/2-1$ and $N = L/2$ particles, respectively, for $L = 16$ sites.
 For $N=L/2-1$ the first excited state has $N$-fold degeneracy, and $N^2$-fold degeneracy for $N=L/2$ particles.
 The energy gap between the ground state and the first excited state manifold decreases exponentially~\footnote{$y = Ae^{-Bm} + C$;\\ $\{A,B,C\} = \{0.76418, 0.64130, 0.13517\}$.} for $N = L/2-1$, while for $N = L/2$, the gap increases~\footnote{$y = Am^B + C$;\\ $\{A,B,C\} = \{0.35598, 1.44097, 1.74417\}$.} with increasing staggered potential $m$.

-In Fig.~\ref{fig:Fig4}(c)-(d), we present the quantum Fisher information ${\cal F}_T$ of the Hamiltonian with fixed dimerization parameter $\delta = -1$ (panel (c), $N = L/2-1$) and $\delta = 1$ (panel (d), $N = L/2$) for different values of the staggered potential amplitude $m$ (thin solid lines).
+In Fig.~\ref{fig:Fig4} (c)-(d), we present the quantum Fisher information ${\cal F}_T$ of the Hamiltonian with fixed dimerization parameter $\delta = -1$ (panel (c), $N = L/2-1$) and $\delta = 1$ (panel (d), $N = L/2$) for different values of the staggered potential amplitude $m$ (thin solid lines).
 The control over the staggered potential $m$ allows tuning the thermometer to the optimal temperature over three orders of magnitude by changing the position of the peak of quantum Fisher information ${\cal F}_T$.